Scenius

 Our advanced courses are designed for students with a solid grasp of the fundamentals — completion of both Rediscover Play and Make a Scene (or equivalent) is strongly recommended.
 Our advanced courses can generally be taken in any order; we encourage students to learn with different teachers to find which styles and techniques work best for them.

-When: Begins Thursday the 6th of August until the 24th of September (eight weeks), culminating with an optional Student Showcase performance.
+When: Begins Thursday the 6th of August until the 24th of September (eight weeks), followed by a performance Jam session on Friday 2nd of October.

 Time: 6:00 - 8:00pm (two hours)